Dandy357/bambu-rfid-writer/README.md

 - Persist the complete field list, values, types, and order.
 - Read an NFC Type 2 tag without writing and display decoded Text and URI records in a copyable dialog.

+The NDEF editor is a separate feature from Bambu CUID cloning.
+It is intended for ordinary NFC Type 2 tags, such as NTAG215.

+I originally added it for NFC tags attached to my filament swatches.
+By tapping a swatch with an NFC-capable phone, I can immediately view useful information such as the manufacturer, material, colour, purchase date, notes, or a link to the filament product page.

+The editor can create and reorder text and URI fields, read existing NDEF content, check the encoded size, and prepare reusable tags without requiring a separate mobile application.

 ### Interface and diagnostics

 - English is the default language on a clean installation.